selimslab/selimslab.github.io/_NOTES/essais/a-good-life.md

 ## Desire

 No desire is free.
-You pay it with your time, health, and peace of mind.
+We pay it with time, health, and peace of mind.

-Natural desires are easy to get.
-Sleep, sun, water, food, sex, exercise, friends, ...

-After the natural limit, there is no end to desire.
-Unless you draw the line.

 Nothing in excess.